forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 --dataset : (Optional) the dataset alias. required if action=load

---dataset : (Optional) the dataset label.
+--datasetLabel : (Optional) the dataset label.

 --app     : (Optional) the app name for the dataset